 Milan – 2 days

-The fashion capital is not only a stylish city, but also home to the largest Chinatown in Italy.
-I must admit, my first visit to Milan was lovely but it didn’t make me love the city.
-My second time, however, I began to warm up.
+The fashion capital is not only a stylish city but also home to the largest Chinatown in Italy.
+I must admit, my first visit to Milan was lovely, but it didn’t make me love the city.
+My second time, however, I began to warm up to it.
 Compared to Venice and Verona, it’s a more living, working, and hustling hub, and I adore how it is both modern and old.

 Day 5 and 6 – Verona to Milan is also about two hours, getting you right into the center.
 I did a weekender to Milan and visited the famous Milan Cathedral, the nearby Galleria, as well as the artsy canals and less talk about castle!
 Here’s my full guide.